-You can sell your thrifted items on an online marketplace like eBay, yard sale sites on Facebook, Etsy or Amazon.
-Who would have thought that shopping thrift stores could make you money. :}
+You can sell your thrift items on an online marketplace like eBay, or yard sale sites on Facebook,

 10. ask about their return policy

 Make sure to ask an associate about their return policy.
-Some thrift store do not except any returns and others will have a 7 day return policy.
+Some thrift stores do not accept any returns and others will have a 7-day return policy.
 Also, certain items may not be returnable like bathing suits or underwear.
-If your not sure about an item then definitely ask about returns.
+If you’re not sure about an item then definitely ask about returns.

 11. Find charitable thrift stores